 This fund, established in 2001 by the Office of International Programs (OIP), supports travel costs for early- to mid-career APS members native to and working in developing countries who otherwise would not be able to participate in an annual meeting.
-This award is intended to support scientists holding post-graduate positions in their respective country.
+This fund is intended to support scientists holding post-graduate positions in their respective country.

 Donate to the International Travel Fund!